ciscoheat/superforms-web/src/routes/concepts/enhance/+page.md

 ### invalidateAll

-When `invalidateAll` is `true` and a successful result is returned from the server, the page will be invalidated and the load function will run.
+When `invalidateAll` is `true` and a successful validation result is returned from the server, the page will be invalidated and the load function will run.

 ### resetForm